YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 </html>
 ```

-We're titling our app "Chuck Norris Quoter" and loading a JavaScript file called `Main.js`.
+We're loading a JavaScript file called `Main.js`.
 Elm compiles to JavaScript and this is the file that will be built from our compiled Elm code.

-We'll start with [Bootstrap](http://www.getbootstrap.com) and load the CSS from a [CDN](https://www.bootstrapcdn.com) to keep it simple.
-The second stylesheet is a local `styles.css` file for a few helper overrides.
+We'll also load the [Bootstrap CSS](https://www.bootstrapcdn.com) and a local `styles.css` file for a few helper overrides.

-The last thing we'll do in our `index.html` is tell Elm to load our application.
-The Elm module we're going to export is called `Main` (from `Main.js`), so this is what our index file should use.
+Finally we'll use JS to tell Elm to load our application.
+The Elm module we're going to export is called `Main` (from `Main.js`).

 ### CSS